 It’s the first day of a shiny new year.
 The day when all the mistakes of the previous year are behind us, and anything seems possible.
 By now, a month of partying has been put to bed, its memories tucked safely away on Instagram.
 My liver and credit card are holding hands and whispering “It’s over.
 We’re safe now”.
 The fun is over and as we face that icy, unforgiving bitch, January, it’s hard not to wonder why a new year is something to celebrate when the fête is finie.
 A beginning that doesn’t require us to actually start anything new.
 Good news if you just need a mental boost, to symbolically wipe the slate clean of all the injuries and injustices of the past, while you write the wrong year on your cheques for the next month.
 This is your holiday.
 You don’t have to change.
 That’s the gift of New Year’s.
 It’s up to you.

 For others, a new year means waking up January 1st in last night’s makeup and one shoe, rubbing mascara from your eyes while looking in the mirror and making RESOLUTIONS.
 Because a new year means a new you.
 One where you can get fit, find love, take that improv class, quit day drinking, stop using LOL and start being nice to the cat.
 I don’t know what you’re into.
 The point is:

 Anything is Possible

-In chronic progressive illness the measuring of time is tricky business.
-By definition we're supposed to, well, progress.
+In chronic progressive illness, like MS, the measuring of time is tricky business.
+By definition we’re supposed to, well, progress.
 Each calendar year is marked by diagnoses, tests, treatment régimes and abilities gradually lost.
 Ticking time can be a scary contemplation.
 Resolving to regrow myelin is more futile than resolving to lose those last five pounds.
 There are certain things over which we simply have no control.